agrbin/snapscale-article/README.md

 - **accuracy**: percentage of images in which all digits are correctly identified

-If an image that shows `78.2` gets recognized as `78.3`, the accuracy is not satifsfied.
+If an image that shows `78.2` gets recognized as `78.3`, the accuracy is not satisfied.

 ## Image recognition